Why I Quit My Engineering Job To Travel The World in 2019

 4 weeks later, I finished writing and editing my first novel- Aoirei.

 I had signed up for swimming classes to overcome my crippling fear of water (because of several traumatic experiences between the age of 8 and 9) and practiced by myself every day, even when it rained (which is almost all the time in Singapore).

 And in between all of that, every single day, I wrote a minimum of 1000 words for my novel (20,000 words during the weekend).
 Without fail.
 Even if it meant eating just an apple for lunch to use the rest of my lunch break to write.
+Even if it meant writing my novel on my phone as I rode the bus to work and back.
+Even if it meant sleeping an hour less every night to spend that time writing.
 That was the commitment I had made to myself and to my dream.

 And the funny thing is this- the more I wrote, the more alive I felt.
-Sure, I was physically exhausted, but mentally, spiritually and emotionally, I was on fire!
+Sure, I was physically exhausted, but mentally, spiritually and emotionally, I was flying!

 2 months after finishing my novel, I swam the breast stroke for a 100 meters without stopping.
-After 22 years of living in fear of the water, I had learnt how to swim.
+After 22 years of living in fear of swimming pools, I had learnt how to swim.

 That year, I learnt some very important lessons:

 - I am responsible for my own life.

 - Only I can realize my dreams, nobody else can realize them for me.